 What Other Option Do You Have?

-If you do not like PCIe Card or USB WiFi options, what other option do you have for a high speed connection without the ugly Ethernet connection?
+If you do not like PCIe Card or USB WiFi options, what other opportunity do you have for a high-speed connection without the ugly Ethernet connection?

 Well, you have the Powerline adapters.